0nelight/macOS-Disable-RAM-Areas/README.md

 PPMOO2, PPMOO3, PPMOO4 --> "There may be an issue with the onboard memory."

 This script works similar to the gnu grub **"badram"** command.
 You can check your ram with **memtest86+** Utility to find the exact location and size of the area you have to disable.
+You can use Tools like **Refind** to execute the compiled script before booting MacOS.